How to build credit: 7 tips

 What is a good credit score?

-How long does it take to build credit?
+How long does it take to build a good credit score?

 Building credit in a nutshell

-There’s no official timeline for building credit from scratch.
-But there is a bottom line: Building credit can take time, and it requires financial responsibility.
+Building credit can take time, and it requires financial responsibility.
 By steadily making progress, you may set yourself up to one day reach bigger financial goals, like buying your own home.